-In this paper, we consider a third norm of particular cultural and practical significance: market exchange.
+In the current paper, we consider a third norm of particular cultural and practical significance: market exchange.
 What if people are buying and selling pens?
 In a market exchange the allocation problem is establishing a price: how to maximize returns (for both buyer and seller).
 Although equity might require that a more deserving person get more even if they cannot pay more, the principles of market exchange do not.
 In this sense, market norms can be construed as qualitatively distinct from equality and equity norms, which have more of a social or personal element (Heyman & Ariely, 2004).
 To extend the example provided earlier, of distributing four pens to two people, a market exchange would entail allocating the pens in such a way as to maximize the amount of resources received in return.
 The "right" thing to do in a market is to get the best price for your goods.
-Distributing this way may not produce an equal outcome, or an equitable outcome; however, it is appropriate under market norms.
+Distributing this way may not produce an equal outcome, or an equitable outcome, however, it is appropriate under market norms.

-As noted earlier, children's attention to equality and equity tend to be studied in the context of

-© 2018 Society for Research in Child Development All rights reserved.
-0009-3920/2019/9006-0016 DOI: 10.1111/cdev.13088 fairness, to which children show a strong commitment.
+As noted above, children's attention to equality and equity tend to be studied in the context of fairness, to which children show a strong commitment.
 In many contexts that have been studied, children's "fair" distributions tend to be equal, particularly in third-party distribution contexts (i.e., when the participants themselves are not recipients).
 In third-party contexts, for example, children as young as 6-8 years are averse to unequal distributions and will even throw away odd items to preserve equality (Shaw & Olson, 2012).
 Attention to equality may be present in infancy (Sloane, Baillargeon, & Premack, 2012), which suggests that it emerges early-even before children can physically engage in third-party distributions.

 Although often motivated by equality, children are not wholly committed to it in all contexts.
-For example, children as young as 3.5 years help protagonists preferentially distribute to puppet friends and family members compared with strangers in third-party contexts (Olson & Spelke, 2008).
-In a shift toward equity, children as young as 5-6 years distribute unequally to rectify third-party ingroup inequalities (e.g., Elenbaas et al., 2016).
-Preschool children also distribute differently depending on their preference for a recipient (Chernyak & Sobel, 2016); children of this age will also take merit and past behavior into account when deciding how to distribute items (Baumard et al., 2012).
-For example, when resources are less plentiful, 4.5-year-olds give more to helpful versus unhelpful recipients (Kenward & Dahl, 2011).
+For example, children as young as 3.5 years help protagonists preferentially distribute to puppet friends and family members compared to strangers in third-party contexts (Olson & Spelke, 2008).
+And in a shift toward equity, children as young as 5-6 years distribute unequally to rectify third-party ingroup inequalities (e.g., Elenbaas et al., 2016).
+Preschool children also distribute differently depending on their preference for a recipient (Chernyak & Sobel, 2015); children of this age will also take merit and past behavior into account when deciding how to distribute items (Baumard et al., 2012).
+For example, when resources are less plentiful, 4.5-year-olds give more to helpful vs. unhelpful recipients (Kenward & Dahl, 2011).
 Thus, young children will deviate from equal distributions to perform equitable distributions, which consider a potential recipient's deservedness along various dimensions including need, effort, time, and/or status (see Deutsch, 1975 for an early review of different dimensions along which just distributions can be made).
-Overall, with increasing age, children display an increasing departure from equal distributions based on justified equity concerns (e.g., merit, need) from preschool age through at least middle childhood (Schmidt, Svetlova, Johe, & Tomasello, 2016).
+Overall, with increasing age, children display an increasing departure from equal distributions based on justified equity concerns (e.g., merit, need) from preschool-age through at least middle-childhood (Schmidt, Svetlova, Johe, & Tomasello, 2016).